tvlgiao/bc-supermarket-docs/docs/customization.md

 Note that this feature only works for certain pages such as: _Category pages_, _product pages_, _brand pages_, _blog_ and _static web pages_.
 Other pages will be loaded as normal.

+## Custom Popups

+Our Popups extension allows to display your custom popups on any page.
+Popup content can be added in a banner in **Marketing** > **Banners**.

+Check the detailed instruction here: <https://bc-addons-docs.papathemes.com/popups.html>

 ## Banner Sizes